 Aggtelek National Park

-Located in northern Hungary, this National Park is also a UNESCO World Heritage Site and is best known for its estimated 300 caves, a number of which can be explored by visitors.
+Located in Northern Hungary, this national park is also a UNESCO World Heritage site and is best known for its estimated 300 caves, a number of which can be explored by visitors.
 The Baradla cave, for example, is Europe’s largest stalactite cave, while there’s also the Imre Vass cave and the stunning Rákóczi cave to explore.
-The caves can be visited with guided tours, which operate on a daily basis.
+They can all be visited with guided tours, which operate on a daily basis.